sushmitha-d-nitw/Dr.-D.-SUSHMITHA-/README.md

                     // Scroll to the top of the main container to ensure the content starts high up const mainContentContainer = document.querySelector('.container.mx-auto.px-6.py-4');
                     if (mainContentContainer) {
-                        // For pages that are scrollable, this ensures the new content is visible from the top mainContentContainer.closest('main').scrollTop = 0;
+                        mainContentContainer.closest('main').scrollTop = 0;
                     }
                 }